nilearn/nilearn/doc/maintenance.rst

 	- |Installation| The issue describes a problem with the installation of Nilearn.
 	- |Maintenance| This issue is related to maintenance work.
 	- |Plotting| The issue is related to plotting functionalities.
-	- |testing| The issue is related to testing.
+	- |Testing| The issue is related to testing.
 	- |Usage| This issue is a usage question and should have been posted on `neurostars <https://neurostars.org/>`_.

 Finally, we use the following labels to indicate how the work on the issue